 Here are some ideas for the ingredients you can substitute and the ones you cannot:

-- Serrano chile (if you cannot find serrano chiles, you can use a fresh jalapeno pepper.
-You want to make sure the pepper you use is fresh since you will roasting it)
+- Use jalapeno: If you cannot find serrano chiles, you can use a fresh jalapeno pepper.
+You want to make sure the pepper you use is fresh since you will roast it)

-- Spanish onion (you can substitute with the same amount of red onion.
-Do not use vidalia onions or sweet onions though)
+- Use yellow onions: (you can substitute with the same amount of red onion.
+Do not use Vidalia onions or sweet onions though)

 Roasting the salsa ingredients before you make the salsa helps bring a slightly smoky umami flavor to the salsa.
 The longer you roast your ingredients, the stronger this flavor becomes.